eggrollcat/Planet-Advertisement-Project/README.md

 1. Click on the green Code button above
 2. Download ZIP
 3. Extract the download folder
-4. Click on the 'tictactoe.html' file to start the game
+4. Click on the 'index.html' file
 5. The file should open in a web brower.
 You can alternatively right-click and open in a
 browser of your choice